andreer/vespa-hack-pack/README.md

 Pull the container image and run it using Docker or Podman.

-Make sure to expose ports 8080 and 19071:
+Make sure to allow 4GB+ RAM for Docker/Podman, and expose ports 8080 and 19071.

 ```bash
 podman run --name vespa --hostname vespa-container \